 Oakes Garden Theatre

 This spectacular garden is the entranceway to Queen Victoria Park, Niagara Parks’ centerpiece that showcases the Falls.
 Located at the foot of Clifton Hill, this is the perfect spot for a superb panoramic view of the American and Horseshoe Falls.
-This classic garden is the entranceway to Queen Victoria Park, Niagara Parks’ centerpiece that showcases the Falls.
+This historic garden leads visitors to the well-travelled Queen Victoria Park, Niagara Falls’ most lush nature area by the Falls.

 Click here for more information on the Oakes Garden Theatre